echo1097/wtsvsbot/README.md

 `/thunderskill (player)` - get someones thunderskill link `/ping` - bots response time
-`/service (player)` - how long someone has been in the squadron
+`/service (player)` - how long someone has been in the squadron `/svsinfo` - info about the current session (EU/US and time left) bot rpc also displays this

 Also has a bunch of bullshit commands that il remove from the repo eventualy